Shoresh92/Type_I_error/index.md

 z_0 = \frac{\bar x_0 - \mu_0}{\sigma}
 $$

-Therefore, $p$ can be interpreted as the possibility/probability of observing a sample with the sample mean $\bar x_0$ for a population with the population mean $\mu_0$ due to [random sampling error](http://blog.minitab.com/blog/adventures-in-statistics-2/how-to-correctly-interpret-p-values).
+Therefore, $p$ can be interpreted as the cumulative probability of observing a sample with the sample mean in the range $(-\infty, \bar x_0]$ for a population with the population mean $\mu_0$ solely due to [random sampling error](http://blog.minitab.com/blog/adventures-in-statistics-2/how-to-correctly-interpret-p-values).

 ## $p$-value and $\alpha$